Psychology Clinic | UniSC | University of the Sunshine Coast, Queensland, Australia

 A brief telephone interview is used to assess if the Clinic can meet your needs.
 If the Clinic is suitable, a comprehensive assessment will then be conducted over one or more sessions to understand your concerns and overall health and wellbeing.
 An individual treatment plan will then be developed collaboratively with you.

-Services are usually provided in in-person consultations at the Clinic.
-However, telehealth services are also available in some circumstances.
+Consultation Services are provided in-person at the UniSC Clinic.
+However, telehealth services are available in some circumstances.
 Your Provisional Psychologist will discuss the options with you.

 The standard treatment session is 50 minutes.